marcusmichaely/schlauertyp_crystal/README.md

 ![logo](resources/logo.png)

-This is a fork from [marcusmichaely/schlauertyp](https://github.com/marcusmichaely/schlauertyp)
+This is a copy from [jreinert/schlauertyp](https://github.com/jreinert/schlauertyp)

 Unlike the original ruby implementation this version is written in crystal and as such compiles into a binary.
 This version acts as a server backend capable